gemc/home/index.markdown

 learning curve.
 Users define geometry in Python, store it in a database, and GEMC handles the full simulation pipeline.

-The goal is to lower the entry barrier for Geant4-based simulations, especially for users who want to prototype detector or radiation-transport setups without writing C++ Code.
+The goal is to lower the entry barrier for Geant4-based simulations, especially for users who want to prototype detector or radiation-transport setups without writing C++ code.

 Highlights:<br/>